 Stormwater information brochures are available to the public in the tourism kiosk in the County Office Building's lobby.
-The Department of the Environment also provided literature for the County table at the Ulster County Fair as well as town environmental events.
+The Department of the Environment also provided literature for various County as well as town environmental events.
 In addition, the Ulster County Department of Health distributed 700 pamphlets on the Food Service Waste Reduction Act and 700 Stormwater Pollution Prevention Guide for the Food Service Industry brochures to Ulster County restaurants with their permit renewals.
-These new brochures were created by the Department of the Environment.
+These brochures were created by the Department of the Environment and are distributed annually by the Department of Health.

 The Kingston Center of SUNY Ulster (KCSU) along with the green infrastructure(GI) practices at the main County Office Building complex continue to serve as practical public demonstrations of using GI to handle stormwater volume and pollutants.
+In addition, the Department of the Environment presented Rain Garden and Green Infrastructure workshops.